Free Incorporation when you bundle with Accounting

 Treating it as routine administration creates hidden risk.
 When records are incomplete, outdated, or inconsistent, the impact does not stay internal.
 It surfaces during banking reviews, funding rounds, audits, and shareholder disputes.
 At that point, the issue is no longer administrative.
 It becomes financial and reputational.

-Outsourced corporate secretary impact
+Corporate secretary impact

 Here’s what is actually at stake: